dragapult-xyz/open-banapass/README.md

 to trigger sending the card data.
 The card data sent is read from the `backup.card.txt` file, which will be randomly generated if it does not exist.

+### Limitations

+Please note before you use this software that **existing card files converted to the new format may not be compatible**, and may not be sent to the upstream server correctly.

+It is not currently known why this is the case, however I will be investigating the issue in the hope it can be resolved in the future.

+Always be sure to back up your existing card and `bngrw.dll` files, to ensure that you may revert back to them should you need or want to in the future.

+### Installation

+1. Navigate to the files of the game you intend to play, and create a backup of (or rename) the existing `bngrw.dll` file. (e.g. `bngrw-backup.dll`)

+2. Navigate to the [Releases](https://github.com/dragapult-xyz/open-banapass/releases/) tab and download the latest `Release.zip` archive.
+If you would like event logs to be written, please download the `Debug.zip` archive.

+3. Open the downloaded archive, and copy the `bngrw.dll` file within to the root directory of the game you want to play.

 ### Advanced Settings

 There are a number of different viables which can be changed in the software, if